WICG/aom/explainer.md

 or decrement, but there is no way to handle that semantic event via any web API.

-Accessible Actions gives web developers a mechanism to listen for accessible actions directly, by adding event listeners on an AccessibleNode.
+Accessible Actions gives web developers a mechanism to listen for accessible actions directly, by adding event listeners on an `AccessibleNode`.
+This is analogous to listening for user interaction events on a DOM node, except that the interaction event arrives via an assistive technology API, so it is directed to the accessible node first.

 For example, to implement a custom slider, the author could simply listen for `increment` and `decrement` events.